Galectin: Apoptosis

+Embryonic development

+The interaction of galectin-1 and galectin-8, produced by avian limb bud mesenchymal cells, plays a key role in mediating the development of the vertebrate limb skeleton.
+These proteins interact with the cells and with one another through a reaction-diffusion-adhesion mechanism, which promotes the patterning and structural organization of the developing limb.
+Phylogenomic analysis suggests that evolutionary modifications of each of these proteins and the acquisition of new regulatory sequences were responsible for morphological transformations, including the fin-limb transition.

 Suppression of T-cell receptor activation

 Galectin-3 has an essential role in negatively regulating T cell receptor (TCR) activation.
 Crosslinking of T cell receptors and other glycoproteins by galectin-3 on the membrane of T cells prevents clustering of TCRs and ultimately suppresses activation.
 This prevents auto-activation.
 Experiments in transgenic mice with deficient N-acetylglucosamine transferase V (GnTV) have increased susceptibility to autoimmune diseases.
 GnTV is the enzyme required to synthesise polylactosamine chains, which are the ligand for galectin-3 on T cell receptors.
 This knock-out means galectin-3 cannot prevent auto-activation of TCR so T cells are hypersensitive.

 Also within the immune system, galectins have been proven to act as chemoattractants to immune cells and activate secretion of inflammatory cytokines.

 Adhesion

 Galectins can both promote and inhibit integrin-mediated adhesion.
 To enhance integrin-mediated adhesion, they cross link between two glycans on different cells.
 This brings the cells closer together so integrin binding occurs.
 They can also hinder adhesion by binding to two glycans on the same cell, which blocks the integrin binding site.
 Galectin-8 is specific for the glycans bound to integrin and has a direct role in adhesion as well as activating integrin-specific signaling cascades.